 Begin to build out your personas using the data collected.
 Integrate them with your sales team and conduct in-depth customer interviews to define the ideal customers for your business.
 Figure out how they consume your content and gauge sentiment.

-As you move through discovery, assess your approach to content marketing thus far to better understand what’s working and what’s not.
+As you move through discovery, assess the approach to your content marketing strategy thus far to better understand what’s working and what’s not.
 Identify the gaps to inform a strategy around the most consumable types of content, which messages resonate best and ideal timing for delivery of that message.

 What are the key metrics to measure in the assessment phase?
 Website traffic, shares, views, downloads, engagements on social media, conversions to trial, earned media success, use by sales reps, newsletter signups and word of mouth referrals.
 Once you have a good sense of what content assets you have and how they’re performing, you can start to use that insight to build trust with key audiences and execute on your new strategy.